-- 1. Only upcycled content derived from postconsumer waste recycling or brand's external recycling of pre-consumer waste can be considered for upcycled content claims.
+- 1. Only upcycled content derived from postconsumer feedstock or brand's external pre-consumer feedstock can be considered for upcycled content claims.
 This means: - a.
-Brand's Internal pre-consumer waste is excluded from the scope of the upcycled content claim, in particular material obtained from the dismantling of unsold products. - b.
+Brand's Internal pre-consumer feedstock is excluded from the scope of the upcycled content claim, in particular material obtained from the dismantling of unsold products. - b.
 Kering does not consider the use of a brand's unused materials (from previous collections) as upcycling or "upcycled content".
 Optimizing stock is considered good business practice for brands before sourcing new materials. - 2.
 The origin of the material should be specified: scraps, semi-finished products, used uniforms; for example: "Made from used leather garments".